 Dealing with family problems definitely takes work.
 They take proactive thinking and choosing.
 So think about how your life could change if you paid attention to many of the most common relationship problems and changed how you approached them.

-Access those areas of your relationship which are a constant source of conflict in your family and relationship.
+Access those areas of your relationship which are a constant source of conflict in your family.
 Address those issues and look for a possible solution.

 To help you get going, here are some common family problems and family issues and how to work through to solve family problems:

-Isn’t it funny that in an age where we can call, text, IM, fax, mail, etc., each other messages, one of the most common problems in a relationship is our inability to communicate with others?
+Isn’t it funny that in an age where we can call, text, mail, etc., each other, one of the most common problems in a relationship is our inability to communicate with others?

 Nowhere is this truer than at home with your family and spouse.
 By the time we get home from our many responsibilities away from home, we are just tired.
 We are irritable.
 Sometimes, we just want to be left alone to relax.